Euforia (wrestler): Professional wrestling career

+Soberano Jr. (2006)

+Soberano made his Consejo Mundial de Lucha Libre (CMLL) debut on April 23, 2006, in the second match of the show.
+He only wrestled a limited number of matches, all at Arena Coliseo, before disappearing from CMLL shows.

 Los Nuevos Infernales (2007–2009)

-In 2007, Soberano Jr. returned to CMLL, but had been repackaged as "Euforia", a darker rudo character (a "heel", those that portray the villains in wrestling) that was teamed up with El Satánico and Nosferatu to form Los Nuevos Infernales ("The New Infernals"), the latest incarnation of the Los Infernales group.
-In June 2007, Euforia was one of eight Novatos (rookies) that participated in the 2007 Gran Alternativa tournament, where an experienced wrestler teams up with a newcomer.
-Euforia teamed up with top Rudo Último Guerrero for the tournament, defeating Súper Comando and Villano V in the first round and Dos Caras Jr. and Valiente in the second round to earn a spot in the finals.
-The 2007 Gran Alternativa finals saw Místico and La Sombra defeat Último Guerrero and Euforia.
-In June 2008, Los Nuevos Infernales entered a tournament for the vacant CMLL Arena Coliseo Tag Team Championship.
-In the first round, Euforia and Nosferatu defeated Los Rayos Tapatio, in the second round, they beat Metalik and Metálico and in the third round, they eliminated Ángel Azteca Jr. and Máscara Purpura to earn a spot in the finals.
-The final match saw Flash and Stuka Jr. defeat Los Nuevos Infernales to win the Arena Coliseo Tag Team Championship.
-Following their loss Los Nuevo Infernales began a long running rivalry with Flash and Stuka Jr., a rivalry that saw Euforia and Nosferatu unsuccessfully challenge for the Arena Coliseo Tag Team titles on December 14, 2008.
-Euforia and Nosferatu defeated the champions in a non-title match at CMLL's La Hora Cero pay-per-view on January 11, 2009.
-By mid-2009, Euforia and Nosferatu teamed less and less.
-Nosferatu was replaced by Skandalo in a trios match that saw Eurforia, Virus and Skandalo defeat Flash, Stuka Jr. and Metalico on the undercard of the 2009 Infierno en el Ring event.
+In 2007, Soberano Jr. returned to CMLL, now repackaged as "Euforia", a darker rudo character (a "heel", those that portray the villains in wrestling) that was paired with El Satánico and Nosferatu to form Los Nuevos Infernales ("The New Infernals"), the latest incarnation of the Los Infernales group.
+On June 29, Euforia was one of eight novatos ("rookies") that participated in the Torneo Gran Alternativa ("Great Alternative Tournament"), where an experienced wrestler teams up with a newcomer.
+He and top rudo Último Guerrero defeated the teams of Súper Comando and Villano V and Dos Caras Jr. and Valiente to earn a spot in the finals, where they lost to La Sombra and Místico.
+Euforia wrestled in the opening match of the CMLL 74th Anniversary Show on September 28, where he, Loco Max and Nosferatu lost to Metálico, Stuka Jr. and Valiente.

+Los Nuevos Infernales entered a tournament for the vacant CMLL Arena Coliseo Tag Team Championship on June 15; Euforia and Nosferatu defeated Los Rayos Tapatio, Metálico and Metalik and Ángel Azteca Jr. and Máscara Purpura en route to the finals on June 28, where they lost to Flash and Stuka Jr. Following this, Los Nuevo Infernales began a long running rivalry with Flash and Stuka Jr., unsuccessfully challenging them for the titles on December 14, but defeating the champions in a non-title match at the La Hora Cero ("Zero Hour") pay-per-view on January 11, 2009.
+By mid-2009, Euforia began teaming with Nosferatu less frequently, and Nosferatu was replaced by Skándalo in a trios match that saw Euforia, Skándalo and Virus defeat Flash, Stuka Jr. and Metalico at Infierno en el Ring ("Inferno in the Ring") on July 31.